Byzantine Multiple Access Channels -- Part I: Reliable Communication: Introduction

 To answer the question, we first recall that a malicious user-$i$, $i\in \{1, 2, 3\}$, in a three-user \bmac, can induce a two-user AV-MAC $W^{(i)}$ formed by treating user-$i$'s input as an adversarially chosen state and the inputs of other two users as the inputs of legitimate users in the two-user AV-MAC.
 Thus, we inherit the symmetrizability conditions~\cite[Definition~3.1-3.3]{Gubner90} from the three AV-MAC $W^{(1)}, W^{(2)}$ and $W^{(3)}$.
 We show that, in addition to the symmetrizability conditions inherited from the AV-MAC, fully characterizing the feasibility of reliable communication of a 3-user \bmac requires three additional symmetrizability conditions (Eq.~\eqref{eq:symm3}).
 Roughly speaking, each of these conditions reflect whether or not an adversarial user at a node $k$ can attack in a manner that is also consistent with an adversarial user at a node $j\neq k$ while resulting in a decoding ambiguity about the remaining user's message (see Figure~\ref{fig:symm3}).
 Example~\ref{ex:symmetrizable} (page~\pageref{ex:symmetrizable}) shows that the new symmetrizability conditions are not redundant given the symmetrizability conditions inherited from the two-user AV-MAC.

 We characterize the deterministic coding capacity region under the average error criterion for most channels.\footnote{Our characterization for deterministic codes is incomplete for channels in which some, but not all users are symmetrizable (for an appropriate notion of symmetrizability for a 3-user \bmac).
-See remark~\ref{rem:gap}.} There are two different approaches towards showing the achievability for the AVC using deterministic codes.
+See remark~\ref{rem:gap}. \pink{We only study average probability of error under deterministic coding since the capacity under maximum probability of error remains open for multiple access channels (even with non-byzantine users)\cite{dueck1978maximal}.}} There are two different approaches towards showing the achievability for the AVC using deterministic codes.
 We show achievability for the $3$-user \bmac using both approaches and show a more general result for $k$-user \bmac using one of them.

 \paragraph*{First approach.} The first approach uses a {\em randomness reduction} argument of Ahlswede~\cite{Ahlswede78} (and its extension for AV-MAC by Jahn~\cite{Jahn81}).
 He showed that given a randomized code of achievable rate $R$ and block-length $n$, there exists another randomized code of achievable rate $R$ which requires only $O(\log{n})$ bits of randomness.
 This small amount of shared randomness can be established using deterministic codes.
 This shows the surprising fact that when the deterministic capacity is positive (which is the case for non-symmetrizable channels), it is in fact equal to the randomized coding capacity.
 Thus, to show achievability under deterministic codes, it suffices to show that all non-symmetrizable channels admit positive rates.
 Ahlswede and Cai in \cite{AhlswedeC99} took this route for the achievability proof of the two-user AV-MAC.
 For \bmacs, we may follow a similar recipe (in fact, we do this for the general $k$-user \bmac).
 We show a {\em randomness reduction} argument along the lines of Jahn~\cite{Jahn81} and Ahlswede~\cite{Ahlswede78} (see Appendix~\ref{app:randomness_reduction}).
 With this and the randomized coding scheme discussed above (Section~\ref{intro:random_coding}), all that remains is to show that in a non-symmetrizable \bmac, all users can transmit at positive rates using deterministic coding.
 The main difference from \cite{AhlswedeC99} in showing this, is that the code should be able to handle any user behaving maliciously.
 Please see Section~\ref{sec:k_user} for details.